What does Margo mean?

 How popular is Margo?

 Margo is a very prominent first name for females (#676 out of 4276, Top 16%) and also a very prominent surname for all people (#36129 out of 150436, Top 24%).
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Margo for girls.
-Margo entered the list in 1930-1939 and reached its top rank of #356 in the U.S. during the years 1940-1949, but is not ranked at the moment.
+Margo entered the list in 1930-1939 and reached its top rank of #356 in the U.S. in the 1940s, but is not ranked at the moment.
 (2014 Birth Statistics)